cds-hooks/docs/docs/specification/current.md

 In the case that CDS Hooks cards are persisted, clients should take care to ensure that stale guidance does not negatively impact patient care.

-Services can update their guidance by returning a new set of `cards` when the service is invoked based on a different `hook`.
-Services indicate this intend by providing multiple CDS Services with the same `id` in [discovery](#discovery).
+CDS Services can then update their guidance by returning a new set of `cards` when the service is invoked based on a different `hook`.
+CDS Services indicate this intend by providing multiple CDS Services with the same `id` in [discovery](#discovery).
 Clients are recommended to remove `cards` returned by a previous invocation with the new `cards`.

 *STU NOTE: We are seeking implementer feedback on how best to balance the needs of performance for implementations with the critical patient safety issues raised by the potential for stale guidance.*